Mental Health Case Management vs. Therapy: What’s the Difference?

 Figuring out the right kind of mental health support can feel like a full-time job.
 Do you need a therapist?
 A case manager?
 Both?
 If you’ve been searching for case managers for mental health near me, you’re probably looking for someone to help you coordinate care, find resources, and make sure nothing falls through the cracks.
 If therapy is on your mind, you’re likely looking for emotional healing, coping skills, and personal growth.

-Both are incredibly valuable.
+Both mental health counseling and case management are incredibly valuable tools for managing anxiety, depression, and other challenges.
 But they’re not the same thing.
 Understanding how each works—and when you might need one over the other—can help you make the best decision for your mental well-being.

 What Does a Mental Health Case Manager Do?